MrPaschenko/Schedule-KPI/README.md

 2. Open Schedule KPI.xcodeproj in Xcode

-## Run

-Select some iOS device and hit run button in Xcode
+3. Select some iOS device and hit run button in Xcode

 > Minimal supported iOS version is 14.0